 Online Education & Innovation

 Moravian University offers undergraduate students a transformative liberal arts educational experience through a variety of pedagogical practices and research opportunities, such as small seminar classes, study abroad programs, one-on-one independent studies, internships, honors projects, student opportunities for academic research (SOAR), student clubs, just to name a few.
 Online education compliments this rich and diverse learning environment, immersing faculty and students in a variety of technologically advanced educational settings that produce an innovative online, hybrid, and blended learning using a myriad of technologies and software to enhance students’ learning experience.
 Moravian University also offers graduate students and adult and degree completion students a variety of flexible online and hybrid options to accommodate students' working and busy schedules.
 We are here to support faculty teaching and student learning by ensuring that the excellent teaching that takes place in the face-to-face environment transitions successfully to online modalities.
 Nilson and Goodson in Online Teaching At Its Best: Merging Instructional Design with Teaching and Learning Research, state: “We start from the premise that excellent teaching is excellent teaching-and, conversely, ineffective teaching is ineffective teaching-whether the environment is classroom-based, online, or hybrid. … The evidence for our claim is that excellent teaching transcends the environment abounds.”
 We are committed to excellent teaching and learning, whether online, hybrid or in-person.

 What sets Moravian University's online courses and programs apart from other institutions?

-Moravian University offers students flexibility through online learning while providing academic quality and standards, technologically advanced learning systems, and a robust support team that offers students academic accessibility, advising, tutoring, and other academic support programs that enhance students' learning experience (see Moravian's Student Success Team).
+Moravian University offers students flexibility through online learning while providing academic quality and standards, technologically advanced learning systems, and a robust support team that offers students academic accessibility, advising, tutoring, and other academic support programs that enhance students' learning experience (see Moravian's Center for Academic Excellence).

 How do we measure and guarantee the quality of an online course?